About Recast

 Who can edit cast lists?

-But — and this matters — only the actor can edit their own profile content.
+Either way, only the actor can edit their own profile content.
 Community members can say “this person played this role on this night.”
 They can't say anything about who that person is.

 What if someone enters wrong information?